BithreenGirlen/DxLibSpineViewer/README.md

   -  The folder is named after folder-name when loaded via `Open folder`, and the first atlas filename when via `Select files`.
 - The PNG file will be named like `home_4.475018.png` where `home` is animation name, and `4.475018` is animation frame when saved.
 - The GIF file will be named like `wait.gif` where `wait` is animation name.
-- Mind that `width * height * 4` byte of memory will be consumed every recording frame
+- Mind that `width * height * 4` byte of memory will be consumed every recording frame.

 ## Mouse functions

 | Command | Action |
 ----|----
-Mouse wheel| Scale up/down
+Mouse wheel| Scale up/down.
+Combining with `Ctrl` to retain window size.
 Left button + mouse wheel| Speed up/down the animation.
 Left button click| Switch the animation.
 Left button drag| Move view-point.